How is the Department Organized?

 The Administrative Division provides support services for the daily push, pack, and cover operations of the landfill.
 This includes:

-- Fleet (Fleet Administration, Equipment Procurement, Store Warehouse, Equipment and Vehicle Maintenance)
+- Fleet (Fleet Administration, Equipment Procurement, Parts Warehouse, Equipment and Vehicle Maintenance)

 - Gate Fee

-- Accounting (General Accounting and Reporting, Accounts Payable, Accounts Receivable, Asset Management, Purchasing, Budget and Financial Analysis)
+- Fiscal (General Accounting and Reporting, Accounts Payable, Accounts Receivable, Asset Management, Purchasing, Budget, Financial Analysis, and Payroll)

 The Department oversees many active, inactive and closed landfill sites that the Engineering/Operations Division must design, permit, construct, operate and maintain.
 When one thinks about the work performed, thoughts immediately go to the Badlands and Lamb Canyon Landfills, our major active sites.
 However, there are still many inactive and officially closed landfill sites that require equal or even greater amounts of time in permitting and maintenance than our major active landfill sites do.
 Most activities are performed in-house, with little use of consultants.
 Activities include: